Florida Wildlife Viewing is Good All Year

 thousands of herons, ibis and egrets cluster on the mangrove trees to

-create one of the most spectacular nesting sights anywhere: trees covered
+create one of the most spectacular nesting sights anywhere: branches covered

-by the white feathers of so many birds it seems the trees are draped
+by the white feathers of so many birds the trees are draped in down.

 At Canaveral National Seashore and all along the Florida